truth3/iformbuilder-pdf-generator/README.md

 The keys.php file should look like the example below.
 The server name, client key and secret needs to be associated to a user which has read access for the list of forms.

-You can use the `$fieldGrammar` parameter to supply a filter for the PDFs that you want.
-The filter will be reused for all the forms defined in the page array.
+The `$pageArray` variable contains three values separated by a semi-colon.

+The first value should be the **page_id** of the form you want to create PDFs for.
+The second value should be a **data column name** within the form.
+The value in this column will be used to name the PDF for the given record.
+The third value should be valid field grammar which will be used to filter the records for the given **page_id**.
 Make sure to URLEncode the filter you pass in.

 ```php
 <?php